 Michelle Obama's sculpted arms may be due to her tennis game.
 It makes sense: Slamming or lobbing a ball over a net works your arms.
 Your forehand swing is also good for your chest, and your backhand for your shoulders.
-Tennis has another advantage: It's aerobic, so you can burn lots of calories along with fat.
+Tennis has another advantage: While not primarily aerobic, it can still help burn calories along with fat.
 Less fat gets your muscles noticed, no matter what activity you do.
 (Sorry, "spot-toning" is a myth.)

 Swimming laps is good for everything above your waist.
 Pulling against the water provides resistance for your arms.
 Doing freestyle, back stroke, or butterfly uses the deltoid in your shoulders and pectoral muscles in your chest.
 Swimming is less helpful for the legs simply because people tend not to kick very hard.
 So if you want to work your legs harder, use a kickboard.